jeffhuang4704/just-notes/README.md

 👉 GCP usage (how to start a VM, etc)
 👉 ldap related
 👉 GitHub action
-👉 how to mirror registry?
+👉 how to mirror registry?  `crane` seems can do it..
 👉 k8s cert manager
 - 👉👉 use lint to check neuvector code (consider to use golang 1.19 to compile it?)
     - [How Static Code Analysis Prevents You From Waking Up at 3AM With Production on Fire](https://www.youtube.com/watch?v=cVUrScvthqs&ab_channel=Cadey)